Fruit Kabobs with Cream Cheese Dip are a delicious snack or dessert with cantaloupe, kiwi, strawberries, blackberries, and blueberries.

 If you are looking for fruit skewer ideas, you have come to the right place!
 These easy fruit kabobs are perfect for after school snacks, a cool snack on a hot day, and backyard picnics!

 Strawberry cream cheese and vanilla Greek yogurt make for a creamy and delicious dip for fruit kabobs.

-You can use long skewers, you can use short sticks, you can even grill these amazing fruit kabobs.
+You can use long wooden skewers, you can use short sticks for mini fruit kabobs, and you can even grill these amazing fruit kabobs.